MrTrustor/blog/blog/content/post/making-this-blog-with-cloud-run.md

 ## Until now

-In my first [post](/post/making-this-blog/) on this blog explained how I created this blog.
+In my first [post](/post/making-this-blog/) on this blog, I explained how I created this blog.
 At the time, I was using:

 * [Hugo](https://gohugo.io/) as a static site